NeilJain56/website/content/hero/index.md

 buttonText: 'Email me!'
 ---

-I'm a software engineer based out of North Brunswick, NJ who wants to leave a lasting impact by contributing coherent and efficient work that solves complex problems.
+I'm a software engineer based out of Raleigh, NC who wants to leave a lasting impact by building innovative and scalable solutions.